K0986/PyQt-pipe_server/README.md

 pip install -r requirements.txt

+change your keyauth and replace the dll download url in main_window.py

+Run: python main.py

-to convert it to exe use
+To convert it to exe use

 pyinstaller version 6.20.0